Skip to main content Skip to secondary navigation

 Email address, phone number

-2) Nomination letter from your Department Chair or Dean printed on department letterhead and addressed to the Carnegie Fellows Program Review committee which provides a brief description of the candidate’s qualifications and potential, and how his or her contributions will address pressing issues and cultural shifts affecting us at home and abroad.
+2) Nomination letter from your Department Chair or Dean printed on department letterhead and addressed to the Carnegie Fellows Program Review committee which provides a brief description of the candidate’s qualifications and potential, and how his or her contributions will address political polarization in the United States.
 (This letter is for internal review only.)

 3) Internal Application materials

 • 3-5 page prospectus describing the project, including a projected work plan and approximate time frame.
 The prospectus should be double-spaced and set at a minimum 12-point font.
-NB: jurors will not read any prospectus beyond the five-page limit (footnotes and bibliography excepted).
+Note: jurors will not read any prospectus beyond the five-page limit (footnotes and bibliography excepted).
+Bibliography and footnotes do not count toward the page limit.

 • CV